 Students will participate in PE wearing the clothes they wear to school or something they bring to change into, particularly at middle school.
 Each room has a restroom in which to change.
 Students must wear athletic shoes for P.E.

 Perfect Attendance

-Students who achieve perfect attendance during a school year will receive a certificate at an assembly at the end of the school year.
+Students who achieve perfect attendance during a school year will receive a certificate at an assembly.

 Playground